eduardoamendola/CloudFormation/README.md

 ## Cloud-Init

-Cloud-Init was created by Canonical, although the documentation is hosted by redhat (https://cloudinit.readthedocs.org/en/latest/).
+Cloud-Init was created by Canonical, official documentation can be found here (https://cloudinit.readthedocs.org/en/latest/).

 It's basically a set of python scripts using boto library, that can be used to ease your bootstraping with EC2.
 It's not only exclusive to EC2, since it works for cloudstack, openstack, etc.